phetsims/rosetta/doc/overview.md

 user interface for translating simulations using the data from the server, and it posts saved or submitted translations to the server.

-Babel and webpack are used to compile and bundle the React code, respectively.
-The result of compiling and bundling the React code is a directory containing static files.
+Vite is used to transpile and bundle the React code.
+The result of transpiling and bundling the React code is a directory containing static files.
 The server serves these static files.